scubafly/paperless-ng/readme.md

+#This setups paperless-ng on your synology NAS.

+Original repo can be found here: https://github.com/jonaswinkler/paperless-ng

+This will install jonaswinkler/paperless-ng:latest ( Tested with 1.1.0 )

+##Installation

 Template setup for paperless-ng

 Enable SSH, login via putty (or other ssh client tool of your choice), execute sudo -i to become root and go to a new paperless folder.